appml/nano/index.md

 1. Reinstall neutriNote.
 1. Pick the repository path under SD card.
 1. Tap **Restore App Data**.
-1. Adjust **Local Repository** path in sync apps you are using currently.
+1. Adjust **Local Repository** path in sync apps you are currently using.
 1. That's it!
-Notice that **Incremental Backup** will from now on be stored on the SD card.
+Notice that **Incremental Backup** will from now on be also stored on the SD card.

 ### <a name="api">API (v2.0.8) </a>